RichM3/hangout/Z_project_bug_log.md

 12) They have a proprietary font so it is hard to match but I did the best I could - I believe

 13) Mapped code from the backend switching data using unclude to map data to and from different arrays

+14) used clearfix CSS solution and FLOAT left to ensure the GroupIndex page held data vertically and did not travel outside of the containg div.

+15)